Cyberbullying: What it is, types and how to prevent it

 How can we prevent cyberbullying?

 Preventing cyberbullying is incredibly difficult because we can't control what people do with their devices.
 The only viable strategy is one that combines education, communication and setting clear boundaries.
+It's important to know that highly sensitive children might be more affected by online harassment.
 But there's a long road ahead, and it must be done as a community, so here's what you can do:

 Encourage open dialogue